dumux/dumux/examples/porenetwork_upscaling/doc/main.md

 # Part 2: Main program flow

 The main program flow is implemented in file `main.cc` described below.
-For each spatial direction x, y and z, flow through the network is simulated using several pressure gradients and the resulting mass flow rate are used to determine the upscaled properties.
+For each spatial direction x, y and z, flow through the network is simulated using several pressure gradients and the resulting mass flow rates are used to determine the upscaled properties.

 The code documentation is structured as follows: